visgl/deck.gl/docs/upgrade-guide.md

 #### `BaseLayer.dataIterator` prop (Removed)

-This prop has been removed.
-This prop was not correctly implemented in deck.gl v3 so its removal is unlikely to break any existing code.
+This prop has been removed in deck.gl v4 as it was not correctly functioning as intended in deck.gl v3.

 ### Deprecated and Removed Layers

 #### ChoroplethLayer, ChoroplethLayer64, ExtrudedChoroplethLayer (Deprecated)

-The functionality of these is now covered in a more unified, flexible and performant way by the following new layers: `GeoJsonLayer`, `PolygonLayer` and `PathLayer`.
+These set of layers are deprecated in deck.gl v4, with their functionality completely substituted by more unified, flexible and performant new layers:
+ `GeoJsonLayer`, `PolygonLayer` and `PathLayer`.

-You should be able to just supply the same geojson data you are already using with your `ChoroplethLayer`s to the new `GeoJsonLayer`, although you will want to review the props of the new layer to make sure you get the desired results.
+Developers should be able to just supply the same geojson data that are used with `ChoroplethLayer`s to the new `GeoJsonLayer`.
+The props of the `GeoJsonLayer` is also a bit different from the old `ChoroplethLayer`, so proper testing is recommended to achieve satisfactory result.

-The Choropleth layers are still around for now so there is no urgency to upgrade, but they will likely be removed in the next major version of deck.gl.
+As a deprecated layer, the Choropleth-family layers will stick around for at least another major revision, but please take some time to upgrade to the new GeoJsonLayer.

 ### EnhancedChoroplethLayer (Removed)

 This was a a sample layer in deck.gl v3 and has now been moved to a stand-alone example and is no longer exported from the deck.gl npm module.

-Applications can either copy this layer from deck.gl v3 or the example, or consider using the new `PathLayer` which also handles wide lines albeit in a slightly different way.
-It may fit the same use cases.
+Developers can either copy this layer from deck.gl v3 or the example, or consider using the new `PathLayer` which also handles wide lines albeit in a slightly different way.

 ### Upgrading Layer Accessors and Properties